Chart Color Schemes

 Dalmeny has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that could potentially affect this particular area.
-Notable projects include Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
-The following list details those projects likely to be most relevant.
+No infrastructure changes significantly impact an area's performance.
+AreaSearch identified 0 projects that could affect this region.
+Notable projects include Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, Low and Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, Corridor Preservation For East Coast High Speed Rail.

 Professional plan users can use the search below to filter and access additional projects.